jamesvanhorn/appium/docs/en/contributing/how-to-write-docs.md

 #### Publishing

-To publish documentation, run the npm script `npm run docs:publish`
+* To publish documentation, run the npm script `npm run docs:publish`
+* To publish draft documentation, run the npm script `npm run docs:publish:draft` and it will automatically be opened in your browser